 - The work of the Code Governance Committee

 - The findings of the ICA’s Effective Disclosure Taskforce

 The ICA conducted the Review in consultation with key stakeholders including the Code Governance Committee, the ICA’s Consumer Liaison Forum, the Australian Securities and Investments Commission and the Financial Ombudsman Service.

 The Final Report is available here.
 In 2017, an Interim Report was released for public consultation and organisations and individuals were invited to provide their feedback.
-You can find the submissions to the Interim Report here.
+You can find the submissions to the Review here.

 Former ASIC General Manager and Managing Director of Cameron Ralph Khoury, Mr Phil Khoury, is providing independent oversight of the Code Review process.
-His independent oversight report on the Interim report is available here.
-Mr Khoury will soon provide a further oversight report on the Code Review Final Report.
+His Reports are available here.